ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 It is the most modern wallet version at the moment.
 It still has all the functionality of the previous versions, but also introduces something very powerful — `plugins`.

 This feature allows developers to implement complex logic that will work in tandem with a user's wallet.
-For example, some DApp may require a user to pay a small amount of coins every day to use some features, so the user will need to install the plugin on their wallet by signing a transaction.
-This plugin will send coins to the destination address every day when it will be requested by an external message.
+For example, some DApp may require a user to pay a small amount of coins every day to use some features, so the user would need to install the plugin on their wallet by signing a transaction.
+This plugin would send coins to the destination address daily when requested by an external message.

 This is a very customizable feature which is unique to TON Blockchain.